TAMU-Robomasters/aimbots-dev/README.md

 website](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) with a number of shortcuts for getting around VSCode.
 There are many shortcuts that make programming faster.

-### How to build code and program the RoboMaster Development Board
+### Building code and programming the RoboMaster Development Board

 _If you would like to use the terminal instead, see the section "Building and running via the terminal" below._

-1. Make sure you have VSCode opened in the folder `aruw-template-project` (**not `template-project`**)
+1. Make sure you have VSCode opened in the folder `aruwlib-template-project` (**not `template-project`**)
 2. Connect an ST-Link to the RoboMaster Development Board and your computer.
 3. In VSCode, open the Command Palette (<kbd>Ctrl</kbd>+<kbd>shift</kbd>+<kbd>P</kbd>)